Thenuja16/4-bit-4-bit-security-lock/docs/info.md

 ## How to test

-turn on input 1 and input 3 to get the zero ( works right) erroe code on input 2 and 4
+turn on input 1 and input 3 to get the zero ( works right) erro code on input 2 and 4

 ## External hardware